Covidien reported strong fourth-quarter fiscal 2014 results wherein

 emerging markets.
 Moreover, its recent takeover by Medtronic is

 expected to generate significant synergies going forward.
 However,

-the company faces stiff competition and remains
+the company faces stiff competition and remains exposed to pricing

-Covidien plc.
-(COV), based in Dublin, Ireland, is a global leader in
+Covidien Plc, based in Dublin, Ireland, is a global leader in

 the development, manufacture, and distribution of medical devices

-and supplies, diagnostic imaging agents, and other health
+and supplies, diagnostic imaging agents, and other health care

 settings across the U.S. and international markets.
 The company was